jennifertakagi/go-barber-web/README.md

 **Install dependencies**

-You need to install the dependencies of the project, so **run the above command on root and in each of this folders**:
+You need to install the dependencies of the project, so **run the above command on root folder**:

 ```yarn```